luluzhou1/alinush.github.io/_includes/refs.md

 [^GHMplus20]: **Random-index PIR and Applications**, by Craig Gentry and Shai Halevi and Bernardo Magri and Jesper Buus Nielsen and Sophia Yakoubov, *in Cryptology ePrint Archive, Report 2020/1248*, 2020, [[URL]](https://ia.cr/2020/1248)

 [^GHMR18]: **Registration-Based Encryption: Removing Private-Key Generator from IBE**, by Sanjam Garg and Mohammad Hajiabadi and Mohammad Mahmoody and Ahmadreza Rahimi, *in Cryptology ePrint Archive, Report 2018/919*, 2018, [[URL]](https://eprint.iacr.org/2018/919)

+[^GHR99]: **Secure Hash-and-Sign Signatures Without the Random Oracle**, by Gennaro, Rosario and Halevi, Shai and Rabin, Tal, *in Advances in Cryptology --- EUROCRYPT '99*, 1999

 [^GHW21]: **Jellyfish Merkle Tree**, by Zhenhuan Gao and Yuxuan Hu and Qinfan Wu, 2021, [[URL]](https://developers.diem.com/papers/jellyfish-merkle-tree/2021-01-14.pdf)